-6. A professional development plan is being provided to all credentialed teachers in Integrated/Designated ELD and the ELD standards.
+6. Based on our annual needs assessment, we provide a professional development plan for all credentialed teachers in Integrated/Designated ELD and the ELD standards.

-7. Leveled Literacy Intervention has been purchased as a supplemental literacy intervention program and will be implemented to meet the needs of English Learners in Grades K-5 who are achieving below basic and far below basic in reading.
+7. Explicit Tier 2 Phonics and Leveled Literacy Intervention are provided as supplemental literacy intervention programs for students meeting the district's high needs criteria.
+It will be implemented to meet the needs of English Learners in Grades K-5 who are achieving below-basic and far-below-basic reading.